Mitun-at-work/Mitun-at-work/README.md

-- 👋 Hi, I’m @Mitun-at-work
+- 👋 Hi, I’m Mitun Suresh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Machine Learning and Application Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning DataStructures and Algorithms
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on python related projects
-- 📫 How to reach me ...
+- 📫 Drop a mail to mitun.psna@gmail.com